Aaron-Carl Ragland

 Aaron-Carl Ragland (August 19, 1973 – September 30, 2010), better known simply as Aaron-Carl, was an American electronic dance musician.
+He was a Detroit singer, songwriter, producer, DJ, and record label owner.
+He switched between different flows of music like lush-house, brute-force, techno, and bumping electro-funk.
+His versatile touch of music also included sexual lyrics.
+From the beginning of his career he released music under Detroit labels like soul city, metroplex, short-lived moods and grooves sub-label afrosyntrix and then soon launched his own label "Walkshaker" where most of his music started to come out under his own label.
+He was also respected as a DJ.

 In 1999, he was the founder of the Detroit-based Wallshaker Music, an independent record label and music production company specializing in soulful house music, and of Cherry Juice Recordings, its European, Amsterdam-based, more Pop, record label.
 He was founder and CEO of W.A.R.M.T.H.
 International Inc. In addition to his own label, he also released materials on such respected labels as Ovum and the Underground Resistance sub-label Soul City as well as Rebirth, Metroplex, Subject Detroit and Universal France.
+Ragland's demo caught the attention of Mike Banks which was the owner and lead the Underground Resistance and he was signed to "UR's sub label Soul City.
+This led to his first two records "Wash it (featuring "Down") and "Crucified" which helped him gain international and local following.